ekowabaka/tico-v/README.md

-tiCo-v
+TiCo-v
 ====
 tiCo-v provides a lightweight solution for templating and one-way data-binding in JavaScript.
-Built on top of ES6 proxies, tiCo-v provides a very thin layer of code which relies on proxy traps to update DOM elements when bound objects are updated.
+Built on top of ES6 proxies, tiCo-v provides a very thin layer of code that relies exclusively on proxy traps to update DOM elements when bound objects are updated.

 Installation
 ------------